-Since an activity can work with a local service directly, an activity could provide some sort of "listener" object to the service, which the service could then call when needed.
+An activity or other service client can provide some sort of "callback" or "listener" object to the service, which the service could then call when needed.
 To make this work, you would need to:

 - 1. Define a Java interface for that listener object - 2.
 Give the service a public API to register and retract listeners - 3.
 Have the service use those listeners at appropriate times, to notify those who registered the listener of some event - 4.
 Have the activity register and retract a listener as needed - 5.
 Have the activity respond to the listener-based events in some suitable fashion